 In the mid-1980s, Fisher Investments contributed to the recognition of distinct investment styles.
 We used these advancements as the foundation for a new series of broad mandate strategies, including Global Total Return, US Total Return and Foreign Equity.
 Vice Chairman & Co-Chief Investment Officer, Jeff Silk, joined the firm in 1983.

-In the mid-1990s, we began offering separate Portfolio Management directly to high net worth individuals under our Private Client Group.
-In 1997, CEO Damian Ornani joined the firm.
+In the mid-1990s, we began offering separate portfolio management directly to high net worth individuals in the United States under our Private Client Group.
+In 1997, current-CEO Damian Ornani joined the firm.
 In early 2000, we expanded our service offerings into Canada and the United Kingdom.
 In 2007, we entered into a joint venture partnership (now a wholly owned subsidiary of Fisher Investments), Grüner Fisher Investments GmbH, which offers its services to investors in Germany.
 In 2012, Fisher Investments Europe (a subsidiary of Fisher Investments) began conducting business in other European countries.
 As of 30/09/2021, Fisher Investments and its subsidiaries operate in 13 offices across 8 countries—and serve over 100,000 clients globally.

 In addition, we have dedicated significant resources to the emerging field of behavioural finance to better understand not just the tools of finance, but also how investors use these tools.
 Our research has led us to develop practical applications of behavioural finance in our portfolio management process.